for students serious about getting a head start in their career

 The best time to do it is when you can commit the time to the program in order to get the most out of it.
 You can particpate in Moder Guild over the summer before sophomore year, or during the spring or fall.
 The Career Accelerator is offered in fall and spring.
 Most students recommend completing the course prior to second semester of sophomore year if you plan to search for an internship the summer after sophomore year.

-Speakers participatng in the on-campus E&Y Sophomore Accelerator include:
+Speakers participatng in the on-campus E&Y Sophomore Accelerator include: (this is the on-campus version)

 Develop your professional image for College and Beyond